Franz-Josef-Danner/tracking/README.md

 markers forward one frame at a time until none remain active or the scene's end frame is reached.
 After every step the console prints how far each marker moved.
 The script also shifts the pattern area of each marker using the calculated translation so the patch follows along.
+After each frame it prints the current scaling of that pattern based on the diagonal lengths so you can monitor patch size changes.
 To enable this feature install the repository as an add-on and enable **Tracking Tools** in the preferences.

 ## Standalone Cleanup Script